meme-farmer-studios/mc-memecoins/README.md

 designed for memecraft 2
 worth everything, yet nothing

+## building from source
+u need jdk 21 (probably have to adjust where runtime is i dont fucking know)
+"gradlew.bat build" should take care of the rest

 ## installation
 install neoforge 1.21.1
 copy memecoins-x.x.x.jar to your minecraft install folder (%appdata%/.minecraft/mods)